tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 ---

 Writing scientific code is not that different to writing any other type of code.
-What is different is that many people that end up coding during their PhD do not have or get any formal training in software development best practises.
+What is different is that many people that end up coding during their PhD rarely have or get any formal training in software development best practises.

 In my case it was very much a case of trail and error and picking things up as I went along.
 In the research group that I was in my peers were doing lab work